Sudhanshu Saria

-Sudhanshu Saria is an acclaimed Indian filmmaker.
+Sudhanshu Saria is an Indian filmmaker.
 Hailing from the Gopaldhara Tea Estate family, he was born in the tea estates of Darjeeling, studied at The Doon School and graduated from Ithaca College in New York, with a degree in Bachelor of Fine Arts in Film and Photography.
 He made his directorial debut with the 2015 romantic drama Loev.
 Saria won a National Film Award for directing the short film Knock Knock Knock.
 He is also known for directing and co-writing the high octane espionage drama ULAJH and for showrunning, co-writing and co-directing the young adult series on Amazon Prime Video, Big Girls Don't Cry.

 Career

 Early in his career, Saria served as a development and acquisitions executive for various companies including ThinkFilm, New Films International and Peace Arch Entertainment, where he was tasked with acquiring and developing projects for the companies to finance and distribute.
 Saria founded his own production house, Four Line Films.

 Saria's short film, entitled His New Hands, had its world premiere in competition at the 2014 Hong Kong International Film Festival, and was awarded the prestigious Remi Gold Prize for Best Dramatic Short at the WorldFest-Houston International Film Festival and the Best Film prize at Flyway Film Festival.
 The film screened at more than twenty-five film festivals around the world including Sarasota Film Festival, Omaha Film Festival and the Oscar qualifying Heartland Film Festival.
 It was selected by the makers of the RED camera for its annual showcase of the best films shot on this device, and awarded the Best Cinematography prize at the Kala Ghoda Arts Festival in Mumbai.

 Saria's feature film directorial debut, Loev, an indie road film for which he also served as the screenwriter, premiered in the First Feature competition at the Tallinn Black Nights Film Festival and has been selected at prestigious festivals all around the world including SXSW, Guadalajara International Film Festival, Frameline Film Festival, Jeonju International Film Festival, Inside Out Film and Video Festival and BFI Flare: London LGBT Film Festival Film Festivals.
 In India, the film had its premiere in the India Gold competition section at MAMI Mumbai Film Festival and then at the International Film Festival of Kerala.
 The film has received rave reviews and secured theatrical distribution in key territories around the world.
 It also won the Audience Award for Best Film at the TLVFest, the LGBT International Film Festival in Tel Aviv.
 The film was produced by Saria in partnership with Bombay Berlin Film Productions.
 The film was acquired by Netflix for an exclusive worldwide release and debuted on their platform on 1 May 2017.

 Saria's second feature-length screenplay, I Am Here, was selected for the International Film Finance Forum at the Toronto International Film Festival, and was acquired by Cinestaan Film Company.